RegiLoshi/my_web/README.md

 1. Start the development server: `npm start`
 2. Open your browser and go to `http://localhost:3000` to view the website.

-## Project Screenshots

-_Insert screenshots of your portfolio website here._

 ## Contact